cml87/GettingStartedWithJenkins/README.md

 ### JDK from a download URL
 An option is to specify the url of a JDK to download and install automatically.
 We do it under Add Installer > Extract *.zip/*.tar.gz.
 An example link for a JDK 8 could be<br>
 <code>https://github.com/adoptium/temurin8-binaries/releases/download/jdk8u322-b06/OpenJDK8U-jdk_x64_linux_hotspot_8u322b06.tar.gz</code>
-See (https://github.com/adoptium/temurin8-binaries/releases/)[https://github.com/adoptium/temurin8-binaries/releases/] for JDK URLs from Adopt, for example.
+See https://github.com/adoptium/temurin8-binaries/releases/ for JDK URLs from Adopt, for example.
 Look for assets with "x64_linux_hotspot" in its name, not debugimage or alpine-linux.
 Jenkins will download this JDK the first time it encounters a build that needs it.
+Notice that JDKs tarballs will usually have a subdirectory where it will be exploded at.
+That subdirectory must be specified as well in "Subdirectory of extracted archive", besides the download URL.
+For example, the above JDK will be extracted at <code>/var/jenkins_home/tools/hudson.model.JDK/openjdk8u332/jdk8u322-b06</code>, ie. the subdirectory to be specified <code>jdk8u322-b06</code>.

 ### JDK from Oracle
 Jenkins gives the option of automatically downloading and installing a JDK from Oracle, just that we'll need to provide our Oracle account credentials the first time.
 We'll see "Installing JDK requires Oracle account.
 Please enter your username/password".
 JDK installed this way will be places ad <code>/var/jenkins_home/tools/hudson.model.JDK</code>.